ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

                          UDP Port = 1234
                          UDP Payload = Encapsulated UDP Payload

- /* Wait for STUN server to send the proxy's IP and port to the other browser. */ /* Wait for the other browser to send a UDP packet to the proxy. */
+/* Wait for the STUN server to send the proxy's IP and */ /* port to the other browser and for the other browser */ /* to send a UDP packet to the proxy. */

             <--------  DATAGRAM
                          Quarter Stream ID = 11